This article shows how to publish your site online with file transfer tools.

 - On the center right pane, you see remote files.
 We are logged into our distant FTP root (in this case,

 - You can ignore the bottom and top panes for now.
-Respectively, these are a log of messages showing the connection status between your computer and the FTP server, and a live log of every interaction between your FTP client and the server.
+Respectively, these are a log of messages showing the connection status between your computer and the SFTP server, and a live log of every interaction between your SFTP client and the server.

 Uploading to the server